 We recognise complaints handling as a valuable tool in receiving feedback from our tenants and other customers and using it to shape our services.
-We work with the new Scottish Public Services

-Ombudsman's (SPSO) procedures and additional training required for our staff and Management Committee has been completed, but as required by the SPSO, is also ongoing.
+We work with the new Scottish Public Services Ombudsman's (SPSO) procedures and additional training required for our staff and Management Committee has been completed, but as required by the SPSO, is also ongoing.

 We report detailed complaints performance quarterly to our Management Committee, we report annually to the Scottish Housing Regulator (our Regulator), Scotland's Housing Network (national housing benchmarking agency) and in our Annual Report to our residents.
-We also benchmark our performance against the Scottish Average, 4 local housing associations and West Dunbartonshire Council and report this each May to our Management Committee.
+We also benchmark our performance against the

+Scottish Average and 3 local housing associations and West Dunbartonshire Council.

 There's a focus from both the SPSO and through the Housing Charter of the importance of providing feedback to customers on how their complaints have helped shape our services and that's why in each ChitChat quarterly newsletter we detail the service improvements made to our services as a result of complaints.
-We survey all of our complainants on completion of their complaints as an extra layer of assurance.
+We recently held a complaints event where all those who had an partial or upheld complaint in 2023/2024 were invited to drop-in to the office with any feedback or suggested improvements for our complaints handling process.